Tech Stack

 Bayesian Truth Serum

-RateLoop uses a binary robust BTS design.
+RateLoop uses a binary Robust Bayesian Truth Serum (RBTS) design.
 Each sealed report contains the rater's own thumbs-up/down signal and a 0-100% prediction of how many revealed raters will vote up.
-The binary signal drives settlement while the peer prediction scores stake return and rewards.
+The binary signal drives the public rating while the peer prediction produces an RBTS scoreBps used for competitive score-spread settlement.
 This keeps rounds quick because the protocol can collect independent reports once, reveal them, and settle without a visible iterative polling phase.

 LREP Staking